rideround/RoBud/README.md

 # RoBud
 The frontend source code for the RoBud extension

-You are NOT permitted to redestribute or modify this code, this is strictly for transparency purposes.
+You are NOT permitted to redistribute or modify this code, this is strictly for transparency purposes.

 You can find the extension at https://getrobud.com